Sharaal/screeps.com/develop/README.md

   to transfer it to a spawn, extension, tower or energy storage

-- flagAttacker: Will be built in the room with the "attack spawn" flat, move to the "attack target" flag and attack hostile towers, creeps, spawns and structures
+- flagAttacker: Will be built in the room with the "attack spawn" flat, move to the "attack target" flag (destroys ramparts/walls if they block the way) and attack hostile towers, creeps, spawns and structures

 - flagClaimer: Will be built in the room with the "claim spawn" flat, move to the "claim target" flag and claim the neutral controller